TaylorJalpha/portfolio-v3-master/README.md

 - The Rails API acts as a proxy to securely fetch data from Sanity via POST requests, handling critical configurations like CORS and environment variables.
 - The backend's README.md is located at portfolio-v3-master/backend-example/README.md and contains detailed setup instructions.
 - Quick Deployment: The project is structured for rapid deployment and straightforward customization.
-- Interactive Footer: The footer features a dynamic, multi-purpose design:
-- Footer, additional features - Section for a title, paragraph, and an animated icon.
-- Social media links with corresponding icons.
-- Lis of core skills that can be configured to navigate to specific sections of the site.

 ---